avila-ws/AWS-Technical-Assessment-Examples-AT01/scenario1-key-rotation/README.md

     *   **Role:** Deploys a *custom rule* that periodically evaluates the compliance status of BYOK KMS keys.
 2.  **AWS Lambda:**
     *   **Purpose:** Provides the custom evaluation logic for the AWS Config rule.
-    *   **Role:** The Lambda function code will:
-        *   Receive the KMS key ARN (or identifier) as input from AWS Config.
-        *   Verify the key `Origin` is `EXTERNAL`.
-        *   Query **AWS CloudTrail** logs (using API calls like `lookup_events`) to find the timestamp of the *most recent successful* `ImportKeyMaterial` event for that specific key ARN.
-        *   Calculate the age of the imported key material based on the current date and the event timestamp.
-        *   Compare this age against the mandated rotation period (e.g., 365 days, configurable via Lambda environment variables or rule parameters).
-        *   Return the compliance status (`COMPLIANT` or `NON_COMPLIANT`) and annotation back to AWS Config.
+    *   **Role:** Its code queries CloudTrail for the latest `ImportKeyMaterial` event timestamp for the given key ARN (after verifying `Origin: EXTERNAL`), calculates the material's age, compares it to the defined policy period, and reports the `COMPLIANT`/`NON_COMPLIANT` status back to AWS Config.
 3.  **AWS CloudTrail:**
     *   **Purpose:** Logs API activity within the AWS account.
     *   **Role:** Provides the essential audit trail containing the `ImportKeyMaterial` events and their timestamps, which the Lambda function queries to determine the last rotation date.
 CloudTrail must be enabled and configured to log KMS events.